-The Roots of Female-Pattern Baldness
+The Roots of Hair Loss in Women

-Female pattern baldness can be caused by a number of factors, including your age and the hormones in your body.
+Hair Loss in women can be caused by a number of factors, including your age and the hormones in your body.
 Hair loss increases with age because menopause lowers oestrogen levels.
 Due to the increased effectiveness of the androgen hormones found in men, this might cause shedding.

-The Signs and Symptoms of Female-Pattern Baldness
+The Signs and Symptoms of Hair Loss in Women

 Male and female pattern baldness may share the same etiology, although their manifestations are distinct.
 Female androgenetic alopecia causes hair to thin and become more delicate since the hair development phase slows down.
 Due to the hair follicle becoming smaller, the hair may become more fragile.
 Unlike male-pattern baldness, complete baldness is less likely to occur with this type of excessive hair loss, which might affect the temples.